-Changes in the net market value of investments are recognised as income and comprise all realised and unrealised profits/losses during the year.
+Changes in market value of investments comprise reinvested investment income and all realised and unrealised profits/losses during the year.

 Foreign Currency Transactions

 Assets and liabilities held in a foreign currency are translated at the rate of sterling quoted at year-end.
 Income and expenditure arising during the year is translated into sterling at the rate quoted on the date of receipt or payment.
 Resulting exchange gains or losses are recognised through the revenue account.